vasilescur/dcc/README.md

 language to be sufficient for general-purpose demonstrations and implementation of simple algorithms.
 If I can eventually get `HoopsStats.c` compiled and running on this, I'll be a happy man.

-**Completion Status**: `75%`.
-As of now, it can compile full programs and call functions and produce I/O, but is missing any sort of math, expression evaluation beyond literals, control flow, or complex operations.
-Currently working on operation/`Expression` evaluation.
+**Completion Status**: `80%`.
+As of now, it can compile full programs and call functions and produce I/O, as well as support for `if` statements, local variables, addition/subtraction, inline ASM.
+Currently working on debugging some local var stack management stuff.

 ## Instructions